wilaak/swoldier/README.md

 In essence, Swoldier is just a router with middleware support, leveraging a custom HTTP context abstraction to make it more convenient to work with Swoole's HTTP server.

-### Overview

-- Streaming-friendly request and response context ideal for real-time applications
-- Built-in middleware for logging, rate limiting, connection limiting, and Brotli compression
-- Simple and efficient routing utilizing a radix tree algorithm

 ## Install

 You can install Swoldier via Composer: